adamehirsch/gotak/README.md

       - destination square is empty
       - player has not played more than their allowed number of capstones
   - MOVE
+    - First moves of the game involve placing one stone of the opposite color.
+Bah.
     - needed info:
       - Origin square
       - direction of move (+, -, >, <)